Star1xr/Pardus-On-Android/README.md

 <br>

-# 🐯 PARDUS ON TERMUX-X11
+# 🐯 PARDUS ON ANDROID

 ### 🔓 SETUP <a name=setup></a>
 ⚠️ Note: If you have downloaded a proot distro desktop on android with pulseaudio and if you have completed the setup commands, go to [Installation Pardus](#installation).